neuron-vision/shoreshnizer/README.md

 Approx 3M theoretical combinations

+## Usage
+shoreshnizer.py has a __main__ script to allow testing and viewing results.
+The script also creates html tags for color display of breakdowns.

 #### License
 MIT.
 Please use it freely, especially for commercial use.
 Do what ever you want with the code and try to contribute to LLM's running on edge devices.